awsdocs/amazon-fsx-lustre-user-guide/doc_source/setting-up.md

 To verify the sign\-in link for IAM users for your account, open the IAM console and check under **AWS Account Alias** on the dashboard\.

-### Adding Permissions to Use Data Repositories in Amazon S3<a name="fsx-adding-permissions-s3"></a>
+## Adding permissions to use data repositories in Amazon S3<a name="fsx-adding-permissions-s3"></a>

 Amazon FSx for Lustre is deeply integrated with Amazon S3\.
-This integration means that you can seamlessly access the objects stored in your Amazon S3 buckets from applications mounting your Amazon FSx for Lustre file system\.
+This integration means that applications that access your FSx for Lustre file system can also seamlessly access the objects stored in your linked Amazon S3 bucket\.
 For more information, see [Using data repositories with Amazon FSx for Lustre](fsx-data-repositories.md)\.

 To use data repositories, you must first allow Amazon FSx for Lustre certain IAM permissions in a role associated with the account for your administrator user\.

 **To embed an inline policy for a role using the console**

-1. Sign in to the AWS Management Console and open the IAM console at [ https://console\.aws\.amazon\.com/iam/]( https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com//iam/](https://console.aws.amazon.com//iam/)\.

 1. In the navigation pane, choose **Roles**\.